mklarqvist/StormBitmaps/README.md

 ## Goals

 * Achieve high-performance on large arrays of values.
-* Support both small and large sets (sparse and dense bitmaps).
+* Support both small and large sets (sparse and dense).

 ## Technical approach